Edward-Regalado/reading-notes/class-03.md

 ## While Loops
 - this loop continues to run for as long as the condition in the parenthesis is true
 - That condition is a counter indicating that as long as (i < 10), the code block will run
-- key difference between a while loop and a do while loop is that the statements in the code block come before the condition
+- key difference between a while loop and a do while loop is that the statements in the code block come before the conditions.